dev-chauhan/PQG-pytorch/README.md

 ## Paraphrase Question Generator using Shared Discriminator

-PyTorch code for ``Revisiting Paraphrase Question Generator using  Pairwise Discriminator''.
-This code-based is built upon this paper [``Learning Semantic Sentence Embeddings using Pair-wise Discriminator''](https://www.aclweb.org/anthology/C18-1230.pdf).
+PyTorch code for[ Revisiting Paraphrase Question Generator using  Pairwise Discriminator].
+This code-based is built upon this paper [Learning Semantic Sentence Embeddings using Pair-wise Discriminator](https://www.aclweb.org/anthology/C18-1230.pdf).

 ### Requirements and Setup